 Introduction to the Common Juniper:

 Common juniper is known by a variety of common names but I will just mention two, dwarf juniper and prostrate juniper.
 There are many subspecies or varieties of the common juniper (Juniperous communis).
 Common juniper is a low shrub that generally grows no more than 3 to 4 feet high but can grow into a 30 foot tree.
-The common Juniper is the only "circumpolar conifer" in the northern hemisphere and grows throughout North America.
+The common Juniper is the only "circumpolar conifer" in the northern hemisphere and grows worldwide including North America.

 The Common Juniper Tree Range: